raphalguul/AutoDub/README.md

 ## Genderfixer

 Genderfixer is a companion tool that loads a folder of SRT files and checks which gender each dub has.
 This is particularly useful because Dub Editor often quietly uses [female_dub] even though the dropdown says otherwise.
 It also shows you the speaker that's defined in the SRT file (and you will see if no speaker is defined).
 The tool allows you to load a ZIP file or folder (faster).
 Gender can be changed directly in the resulting table.
-Speakers can be added manually by editing the preview to the right (type XXXX: in front of the line or dub).
-All changes are only written to the files once you press "Make Changes Permanent" in the bottom left.
+Speakers can be added manually by editing the preview to the right (type "XXXX:" in front of the line or dub).
+All changes are only written to the originals once you press "Make Changes Permanent" in the bottom left.

 ## wtdRenamer

 Another companion tool.
 This can be used to rename existing video and srt files to avoid conflicts in Dub Editor.
 It also checks if there are orphan SRT files.
-Actually pressing the rename button can lead to some weird behavior and is currently not recommended.
+This tool has not been tested as much as the rest because it was orignally written to fix issues with filenames generated by earlier versions of AutoDub.

+> [!NOTE]
+> Clicking "Rename" may lead to some strange naming patterns, but shouldn't break compatibility with Dub Editor - except if you have previously added files that were now renamed to a pack in Dub Editor.
+It will no longer appear in your pack (though it will still contribute to the clip count displayed in Dub Editor).
+It is **not recommended** to actually use the rename button if you manage your packs with Dub Editor.